linkedin/css-blocks/ARCHITECTURE.md

   2. a `StyleMapping` object with queryable rewrite data, described below;
   3. an `Action` queue describing every transformation step the optimizer made.

-> Note: In development mode, this step is essentially a pass through.
+> Note: In a non-optimized build, this step is essentially a pass through.
 The Optimizer will return un-transformed CSS and `StyleMapping` data that is the same as the input data.

 The [`StyleMapping`](./packages/css-blocks/src/TemplateRewriter/StyleMapping.ts) object returned by css-blocks after an Opticss run contains APIs that allow you to query a `RewriteMapping` for any Element analyzed during the __Analysis Phase__.
 This `RewriteMapping` contains all the information required to rewrite that Element from the old, pre-optimized classes, to the new, fully-optimized classes, as we will see in the __Rewrite Phase__.